LeoVegas: Operations

 The company headquarters are in Stockholm, whereas the brand "LeoVegas" is owned by LeoVegas Gaming Ltd. which is based in Malta.
 Technical development is conducted by a further subsidiary of the group, Gears of Leo, based in Sweden.
 The company has offices in Italy, UK and Poland.

 The online casino and sports betting products are licensed and regulated under the service of the Maltese Lottery and Gaming Authority (MGA).
 In the United Kingdom, the company operates in compliance with UK Gambling Commission requirements and in Sweden under the service of Spelinspektionen.
 In addition, it has obtained authorization in 2019 from the Dirección General de Ordenación del Juego (DGOJ).

 LeoVegas' core markets are the United Kingdom and Nordic countries, namely Sweden, Norway, Denmark and Finland.
 The company also has a presence in other European countries Spain, Italy.
-In addition, LeoVegas has a great presence in the Latin American countries Chile and Peru and in the rest of the world.
+In addition, LeoVegas has a presence in the Latin American countries Chile and Peru, and in Canada.

 LeoVegas offers a number of casino games from game providers including NetEnt, Yggdrasil, Evolution Gaming, IGT, Play N’ Go, Playtech, Microgaming, Authentic Gaming, Bally and WMS.
 Some of the casino games offered are roulette, blackjack, baccarat and Caribbean stud poker.

 The LeoVegas sportsbook uses the Kambi platform for front end user interface, odds compilation and customer intelligence.

 Partnerships

 On 19 June 2017, LeoVegas signed a two-year deal with EFL Championship club Brentford to become both their new shirt and title sponsor.
 They followed this up a week later, on 26 June, by signing a three-year deal with Norwich City.
+In 2023, the company became the shirt sponsor of Blackpool.

 In March 2021, LeoVegas agreed a deal with Italian Serie A club A.S.
 Roma to become the club's official Online Infotainment Partner.
+Strengthening their presence in Serie A, LeoVegas also became official Top Sponsors of Atalanta BC later in 2021.
+The partnership agreement between LeoVegas and Atalanta BC was renewed ahead of the 2024/25 season.

 In August 2021, Leo vegas announced its partnership deal with Esports data and technology company Abios.
 The agreement allowed LeoVegas access to Abios’ real time widgets and apps to aid in user engagement with their esports offerings.

 Awards

 At the Global Gaming Awards London 2021, LeoVegas won the "Online Casino of the Year" award for the fourth time in a row.

 LeoVegas picked up the Mobile Casino Product of the Year at the 2021 EGR Operator Awards.

 In April 2022 the company won for the fifth time the "Online Casino of the Year Award" at the Global Gaming Awards held in London, for the fifth consecutive time.

 In February 2023, LeoVegas scooped the 'Online Casino of the Year' award at the 2023 Global Gaming Awards in London.

+In October 2023, LeoVegas won 'Operator of the Year' at the EGR Operator Awards 2023.